-Geothermal Heat Pumps for Homes in Austin, Dallas, San Antonio & More
+Geothermal Heat Pumps for NEW NATiVE Homes in Austin, Dallas, San Antonio & More

 When you consider the surface of the earth, especially in Texas, it can be quite hot in the summer months and very cold in the winter.
 While the temperature of the earth changes with the seasons, the temperature of the ground below the surface, does not.
 Even at just six feet below the surface of the ground, the temperature is about 70 degrees Fahrenheit year round.